-9. Children missing / absent from education
+9. Children missing from education

-A child being absent from education for prolonged periods and/or repeat occasions is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
-Staff will monitor pupils that are absent from the academy, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, in accordance with the Children Missing Education Policy.
+A child going missing from academy is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
+Staff will monitor pupils that go missing from the academy, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, in accordance with the Children Missing Education Policy.
 The academy will inform the LA of any pupil who fails to attend regularly or has been absent without the academy's permission for a continuous period of 10 academy days or more.